renpy/renpy/sphinx/source/layeredimage.rst

     default evil = True

 Then the layered image can be shown like any other image.
-Almost certainly, one of the outfits should be given - while Ren'Py doesn't enforce this, this image requires one::
+Almost certainly, one of the outfits should be given—while Ren'Py doesn't enforce this, this image requires one::

     show augustina jeans